yafuly/CoGnition/README.md

 # CoGnition: a Compositional Generalization Machine Translation Dataset

-CoGnition is a dataset decicated for evaluating compositional generailziation in machine translation, consisting of altogether 227,046 parallel sentences:
+CoGnition is a dataset decicated for evaluating compositional generailziation in machine translation, consisting of altogether 227,046 sentence pairs:
 Split | # Samples
 ------------ | -------------
 Training set | 196,246